Trips

 Adding Days

-In the Day by Day tab, click + Add Day at the bottom of the sidebar to add a new day.
+In the left sidebar, click + Add Day at the bottom of the day timeline to add a new day.
 Each day card shows the day number, date, title, location, and an optional image.

 Give each day:

-- A location — type to search and select from the map-based location picker
+Location— type to search and select from the map-based location picker - A

 Adding Blocks to a Day